nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 Example:

 ### `deleteG` - Delete a goal from current goal list
 Remove a undersired goal from the goal list.
-Note that it is not encouraged to remove a goal from the goal list, unless the inserted goal has error or impossible to be accomplished.
+Note that it is not encouraged to remove a goal from the goal list, unless the inserted goal contains errors or is near impossible to be accomplished.

 Format: `deleteG Index`